netherphp/standards/README.md

 );
 ```

-Literal concationation with the dot operator is only acceptable in extremely
+Literal concationation with the dot operator is not considered acceptable.
-narrow use cases that I cannot even think of right now.

 ```php
 <?php